antoniogarrote/clj-ml/README.md

 # clj-ml

-A machine learning library for Clojure built on top of Weka and friends
+A machine learning library for Clojure built on top of Weka and friends.

 ## Installation